land-boards/lb-Arduino-Code/libraries/IRremote/README.md

 ### SimpleReceiver + SimpleSender
 This examples are a good starting point.
+A simple example can be tested online with [WOKWI](https://wokwi.com/projects/338611596994544210).

 ### ReceiveDemo
 Receives all protocols and **generates a beep with the Arduino tone() function** on each packet received.
 By connecting pin 5 to ground, you can see the raw values for each packet. **Example how to use IRremote and tone() together**.

+### AllProtocols
+Like ReceiveDemo but with 1604 LCD output and without tone().

 ### ReceiveDump
 Receives all protocols and dumps the received signal in different flavors.
 Since the printing takes so much time, repeat signals may be skipped or interpreted as UNKNOWN.